samsuh/2025-learnings/README.md

 8/20 went back to udemy courses to get back towards productivity. "when you find yourself procrastinating, start doing something even harder, and itll kick start the dopamine back up"
 8/21 waiting on last two components for server.
 8/22 afterwork networking event tonight
+8/23 visited roys shop and hung out. rode out there and back. traffic was rough. riding was fun. i was toldvi have to rev higher for the bikes health